binipringle/intro-to-dh/_texts/4-jekyll.md

 bundle exec jekyll serve
 ```

-Once you run this command, Jekyll will start up a local server, which you can navigate to in your web browser by going to http://localhost:4000/.
+Once you run this command, Jekyll will start up a local server.
+Copy the url from your terminal log and paste it into your browser (my preference is Firefox).
+This url usually looks something like this `http://127.0.0.1:4000`.

+---

 ## Your First Site